-Media outlet Any organisation, agency or self-employed individual involved.
-Media personnel Any individual employed or contracted to perform media-related duties for or by a media agency, or acting in a self-employment or freelance basis in the media field.
+Media outlet Any recognised newsgathering organisation or agency.
+Madia parsannal Media personnel Any individual employed or contracted to perform media-related duties for or by a media outlet, or · · · · acting in a self-employment or freelance basis in the media field.
+Madia Officer Media Officer The individual responsible for managing media at incidents.
+This includes managing media enquiries, organising media escorts and interviews.
+Public Information Officer The Public Information Officer is responsible for delivering public information and warnings that are authoritative, consistently constructed and relevant for all Victorians and visitors in all emergencies.
+Provide timely and tailored information that supports the community to make informed decisions before, during and after emergencies.
+The media officer reports to the Public Information Officer.
 Control Agency The agency, service, organisation or authority which, by legislative authority, is responsible for the control of an incident.
-Traffic Management Point A point established to control and limit access to the incident area.
-It provides a means of managing the entry of residents, media, emergency services and essential services.
-Media Assembly Point The location identified by the Incident Controller or his delegate as being the safe location for media representatives to gather at the incident scene.
-Media Assembly Points are most often designated at structure fires.
-Media Accreditation Card The acknowledgement provided to media representatives who have completed and been assessed by CFA as competent and current in 'Maintain Safety at CFA Incidents.
+Traffic Management Point A point established to control access to the č incident scene, managing the entry of residents, media, emergency services and essential services.
+Usually controlled by Victoria Police or other emergency services resources.
+Access categories change as the incident requires.
+Media Assembly Point The location identified by the Incident Controller or incula / oscinoly i onic their delegate as being the safe location for media representatives to gather at the incident scene.
+Media Assembly Points are most often designated at structure fires or large bushfires.
+Media Accreditation Card The acknowledgement provided to media Media Accieditation card representatives who have completed and been assessed by CFA as competent and current in 'Maintain Safety at CFA Incidents.
 The media accreditation card must be displayed at all times when attending an incident, passing through Traffic Management Points and on the fire ground.
-Incident Controller The individual responsible for the management of all incident control activities across a whole incident.
+Media Accreditation Cards do not guarantee access to a fireground or other incident scene.
+Access is always at the discretion of the Incident Controller.
+Incident From SEMP? include ' calls for human intervention' from incident scene definition.
+Incident Controller The individual responsible for the management of all emergency response activities across an incident.
 The Incident Controller also sets the boundaries of an incident.
-Incident Control Centre The facility where an Incident Controller manages response activities, following the transfer of the Incident Control function from the field-based Incident Controller.
-This is also where various members of the Incident Management Team are based.
-Incident Scene An event, occurrence or set of circumstances that: • Field location from which the Incident Controller operates • Has a definite spatial extent • Has a definite duration • Calls for human intervention • Has a set of concluding conditions that can be defined • Is or will be under the control of an individual who has the authority to make decisions about the means by which it will be brought to an end
+Incident Control Centre The facility where the Incident Controller and

+Incident Management Team manage emergency response activities, following the transfer of control from the first responders on scene.
+Incident Scene An event, occurrence or set of circumstances that: Field location from which the Incident Controller operates Has a definite spatial extent Has a definite duration Calls for human intervention Has a set of concluding conditions that can be defined Is or will be under the control of an individual who has the authority to make decisions about the means by which it will be brought to an end